 - Finally, roughly chop a handful of fresh parsley, discarding the stalks and scatter over the salad.

 If making the same day as eating, cover with cling film and leave on the work top.
-Yet, when making the day before, leave out the parsley, cool, cover and store in the fridge.
+Alternatively, when making the day before, leave out the parsley, cool, cover and store in the fridge.
 Remove and allow to sit at room temperature for one hour, garnish with freshly chopped parsley and then serve.

 Since this salad is so versatile, it can be served alongside grilled chicken, salmon, or burgers and ribs at a barbecue.
 Likewise, it can also be served on its own as a tasty vegetarian or vegan meal.